 Literary Studies Curriculum

 Completion of the program in Literary Studies requires 13 courses to be completed as set forth below.
-In choosing courses to meet requirements, students are encouraged to meet with Robin Mookerjee (212.229.5100 x3155) for questions about the Writing program and Inessa Medzhibovskaya (212.229.5100 x2255) with questions about the Literature program.
+In choosing courses to meet requirements, students are encouraged to meet with Elizabeth Kendall (212.229.5100 x2215) for questions about the Writing program and Carolyn Vellenga Berman (212.229.5400 x2294) with questions about the Literature program.
 Students who enrolled in spring 2008 or earlier may follow the rules for the old Writing or Literature areas of study (BA in Liberal Arts), or may opt to follow the new, more rigorous requirements for the BA in Literary Studies (Literature or Writing Concentration).
 Students who enrolled at Lang after spring 2008 must adhere to the new rules for the major.
 See prior requirements by year.

 In addition to the major, students have the option, if majoring in a different program, to elect an academic minor in Literary Studies.
 Students interested in completing the minor in either track should review the minor curriculum below.

-Students should download the program requirement worksheets (PDF) (one for the Literature track and one for the Writing track) to track their progress.
+Students should download the program requirement worksheet for their concentration (Literature or Writing) to track their progress.
 For a semester-by-semester example of writing and literature tracks for a degree in literary studies, download this sample curricular path form (PDF).

 Core courses are required of all students majoring in Literary Studies (in either the Writing or Literature concentration) who started at Lang in fall 2008 or later.
 Students are advised to pay close attention to prerequisites included in course descriptions and to meet with the chair.

 Two Literary Introductions Courses: ULEC 2740 The Invention of Literature and ULEC 2820 Literary Reinvention (preferably, but not necessarily, taken in sequence).
 The Invention of Literature and Literary Reinvention should be taken before advancing to 3000-level courses in Literary Studies.